peek-dev/pauls-online-cs-notes/cso2/3-vm/virtual_memory.md

 0b | 0111 1111 1111 1111 1111 1111 1111 1111 1110 1001 1010 0000 1000 | 0100 1101 0100 |
    | <------------------------- PAGE NUMBER ------------------------->|<--- OFFSET --->|
 ```

+It can be easier to parse virtual addresses by writing them in binary, especially when the page offset does not cleanly align to a multiple of 4.
+This is how many examples in these notes will proceed.

+### Paging and Address Translation

+Our general pattern is:
+1. Use the VPN as the index into the current-level page table.
+Page tables are stored in memory just like data, and the address of top-level page table for each process is maintained by the operating system in a special, kernel-mode-only register (referred to here as the "page table base register").
+2. A page table entry (PTE) is retrieved from the page table by indexing with the VPN.
+The PTE will contain permissions and mapping information for the next-level page: whether the mapping exists (simplified as a "valid bit" here), whether the next-level page is read-only or read-write, whether the next-level page is kernel-mode-only, and more.
+    1. If the next-level mapping is invalid (does not exist), the hardware generates a **page fault** that the operating system then attempts to handle.
+The exception handling may result in the OS killing the process.
+    2. If the access type would violate permissions (kernel-mode-only, read-only) on the given page, the hardware generates a **protection fault** that the operating system then attempts to handle.
+The exception handling may result in the OS killing the process.
+3. If the mapping is valid, the PTE has a physical page number.
+When the mapping points to a data page, the final **physical address** if the physical page number "concatenated" with the page offset.

+# Page Tables

+Page tables can be thought of as an array of page table entries.
+Each page table takes up one page in memory.
+Page table entries may contain mappings to data pages themselves or to other page tables where the next level of a translation can continue.

+The contiguous nature of page tables makes indexing with a VPN easy (and therefore hardware-accessible).

 [^1]: On a Unix-like system, particularly Linux.